GMyhf/2025fall-cs201/AI_literacy.md

 3. What is the purpose of the encode method in the SimpleTokenizerV1 class?

    The encode method takes text as input, splits it into tokens, and uses the vocabulary to convert these tokens into their corresponding integer IDs.
 This process allows for representing text data as a sequence of integers, which can be processed by the language model.

 4. What is the purpose of the decode method in the SimpleTokenizerV1 class?

    The decode method takes a sequence of token IDs as input and uses the inverse vocabulary to convert these IDs back into their corresponding text tokens.
 This process allows for converting the output of the language model, which is a sequence of integers, back into human-readable text.

 5. What is the limitation of using a vocabulary built from a small training set?

    Using a vocabulary built from a small training set can lead to issues when encountering new words or phrases not present in the training data.
 This can result in errors during tokenization and decoding, highlighting the importance of using large and diverse training sets for building robust language models.

-6. Match the terms to its description on the right:
+6. 将术语与其右侧的描述进行匹配：

 | Tokenization |  | individual units of text that result from tokenization, representing words, punctuation, or other special characters. |
 |--------------|---|------------------------------------------------------------------------------------------------------------------|
 | Tokens       |  | used to define patterns in text, allowing for flexible and precise text manipulation, including tokenization.     |
 | Regular Expressions |  | initial steps taken to prepare text data for further processing, such as tokenization, which makes the text suitable for use in language models. |
 | Preprocessing |  | splitting text into individual units, called tokens, which can be words, punctuation marks, or other special characters. |

 Fill the table with the column mappings: